Electric Distribution Fundamentals

 - Demand Response

 Jerry holds a BS in Electrical Engineering Technology from the Milwaukee School of Engineering and a MBA from North Central College.
 During his 30+ year career with Eaton’s Cooper Power Systems Jerry served in a variety of engineering capacities.
 Past leadership positions include Chair of IEEE Rural Electric Power Conference (2012) and GLEMS Distribution Equipment /Controls (2013-2014).
-Presently, Jerry coordinates Pike Engineering Professional Development Programs.
+More recently, Jerry develops and conducts professional development programs on the topics of Electric Distribution and Substation Fundamentals and Design.

 We will be using Microsoft Teams to facilitate your participation in the upcoming event.
 You do not need to have an existing Teams account in order to participate in the broadcast – the course will play in your browser and you will have the option of using a microphone to speak with the room and ask questions, or type any questions in via the chat window and our on-site representative will relay your question to the instructor.